Accedo-Global-Solutions/accedo-control-sdk-js/API.md

 -   `metadata` **\[[array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)]** an array of extra metadata (will go through JSON.stringify)

 Returns **[promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)** a promise of the success of the operation

-# getSessionKey

-Returns the currently stored sessionKey for this client instance

-Returns **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the sessionKey, if any

-# createSession

-Create a session and store it for reuse in this client instance

-Returns **[promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)** a promise of a string, the sessionKey

 # getEntries